thewildling/Knowledge_Based_Engineering/README.md

 # Knowledge_Based_Engineering
-This repository includes all projects completed by my team during the course *TMM4275 Knowledge-base Engineering* at NTNU.
+This repository includes all projects completed by my team during the course *TMM4275 Knowledge-based Engineering* at NTNU.
 Videos of all projects can be found in the Video-folder.

 ## Project 1 ##